Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ## Pool Command
 The `pool` command has the following sub-commands:
 ```
   add         Add a pool to the Batch account
   asu         Add an SSH user to all nodes in pool
   del         Delete a pool from the Batch account
   delnode     Delete a node from a pool
   dsu         Delete an SSH user from all nodes in pool
   grls        Get remote login settings for all nodes in...
   list        List all pools in the Batch account
   listnodes   List nodes in pool
+  listskus    List available VM configurations available to...
+  rebootnode  Reboot a node or nodes in a pool
   resize      Resize a pool
   ssh         Interactively login via SSH to a node in the...
   udi         Update Docker images in a pool
 ```
 * `add` will add the pool defined in the pool configuration file to the Batch account